renecartaya/Monte-Carlo-Modeling/README.md

 # Monte-Carlo-Modeling

-Repository under development for didactic purpose of the implementation of Monte Carlo method for applications in applied science and enginnering.
+Repository under development for didactic purpose of the implementation of Monte Carlo method for uses in applied sciences and enginnering.